 You’ve been dreaming of white sand beaches and turquoise waters for weeks now, and you’ve finally decided to book a beautiful beach vacation for your family to a destination you’ve never visited: Cabo San Lucas, Mexico.
-And now you can’t wait to trade your work heels for flip flops and your business casual dress code for a beach casual bikini and cover-up to explore one of Mexico’s top five tourist destinations.
+And now you can’t wait to trade your work heels for flip-flops and your business casual dress code for a beach casual bikini and cover-up to explore one of Mexico’s top five tourist destinations.

-Travelling to a new destination can present a challenge, especially if you’re travelling with kids, but you should never let that deter you from going someplace special!
+Traveling to a new destination can present a challenge, especially if you’re traveling with kids, but you should never let that deter you from going someplace special!
 You just need to do a little research before you go.
 If you’re about to embark on your first trip to Los Cabos — or even if you’re still just in dreaming mode — I’ve put together a beginner’s guide to help prepare you for sunny days spent burying your toes in the sand.

 Get your passport ready

 Everyone must have a passport before traveling to Cabo.
 If you haven’t done much traveling before, you should allow yourself ample time to apply for and obtain your passport before the beginning of your trip, which can take up to six weeks.
 And don’t forget — the little ones need a passport too, no matter how young they are!

 If you’re from the United States, you may have heard stories about being able to travel between other North American countries and territories without a passport, but that isn’t necessarily possible.
 You may be able to enter those other countries, but you’ll run into trouble when trying to come home.
 So make sure you have all the appropriate paperwork, unless of course you’re hoping to extend your vacation a little (or a lot) longer.